kevalbhatt/Doc-test/src/documents/Setup/EclipseSetup.md

 submenu: EclipseSetup
 ---

+import  themen  from 'theme/styles/styled-colors';
-import { dark } from 'react-syntax-highlighter/dist/esm/styles/prism';
+import  * as theme  from 'react-syntax-highlighter/dist/esm/styles/hljs';
 import SyntaxHighlighter from 'react-syntax-highlighter';

 # Tools required to build and run Apache Atlas on Eclipse